 The quality of the claims handling process at PZU is very highly assessed by customers - according to PZU's survey on a sample of more than 24 thousand customers, the satisfaction index in 2014 was 91.5%.
-In turn, among the customers who experienced the claims handling process or the process of paying benefits, the NPS (Net Promoter Score) recommendation index, which is the difference between the proportion of promoters and critics participating in the survey, ane branch in the boy was as high as 26% while 49% of consumers surveyed indicated that they are active promoters of PZU.
+In turn, among the customers who experienced the claims handling process or the process of paying benefits, the NPS (Net Promoter Score) recommendation index, which is the difference between the proportion of promoters and critics participating in the survey, was as high as 26% while 49% of consumers surveyed indicated that they are active promoters of PZU.